Everything PR News

 The decision shouldn't come down to a logo list.
 It's about strategic alignment.
 A mismatch in stage or sector expertise is the most common reason for failure.
 The full decision framework lives in How to Hire a PR Agency for a Startup — The Decision Factors.

-Match the Agency to Your Startup's Stage
+Match the Agency to the Startup's Stage

 A seed-stage company needs to build foundational credibility and announce funding.
 A pre-IPO company needs to manage investor relations, establish executive leadership, and defend its market position.
 These are different jobs requiring different teams.
 The timing question is its own discipline.